guttih/Glosur/gulp_tslint.md

 ### tslint.json
 In the same directory as the gulpfile.js you will need to have your tslint.json file which will contain the rules you want to check your code by.
-Below is an content of that file
+Below is an example of a content in that file.
 ```
 {
   "rulesDirectory": [